-It has been reported by BBC Urdu that about 27 years from now on the 23rd Feb 1991, Indian soldiers went with the intention of raping the Kashmiri women residing in the villages of Kunan and Poshpora.
+31 years from now on 23rd Feb 1991, Indian soldiers went with the intention of raping the Kashmiri women residing in the villages of Kunan and Poshpora.
 They raped 30 women in total, all seeking justice until now.

 When two women of the valley were interviewed, they were shaking in fear recalling the night of 23rd February 1991.
-It was the night of winters and two were heading to beds when they heard loud knocks on their doors.
+It was the night of winter and two were heading to bed when they heard loud knocks on their doors.

 A newlywed woman was taken by two Indian soldiers and was raped by them.
-A woman who had a 2 years old daughter was dragged, her daughter fell-off from the window and got disabled for a lifetime.
+A woman who had a 2 year old daughter was dragged, her daughter fell off from the window and got disabled for a lifetime.
 She was raped by 5 Indian soldiers.

 No Justice for Kashmiri Women

 But now, the Kashmiri women are seeking justice.
 Why were they raped: mass raped indeed?
-What was their fault?
-Is there any crime whose punishment is mass-rape?
 They have filed a petition against the violation of their rights.
-They need compensation over the injustice.